markrogoyski/itertools-php/README.md

 // [-3, 3]
 ```

-### To Amplitude
+### To Range
-Reduces given collection to its amplitude.
+Reduces given collection to its range (difference between max and min).

 ```Reduce::toRange(iterable $numbers): int|float```